zmx9712/COMP7940-Assignment/spec.md

     This function will be performed through direct display or Q & A. After users query the key word coronavirus knowledge, the            chatbot will return the latest knowledge about coronvirus and the link go ahead to the web page.
 If users query the key word Q&A, the chatbot will return about 5 questions related to coronavirus.
 Users can input their answer and the chatbot will return the feedback.

-1. Function in news acquisition.
+1. Function in news acquisition .

     When users enter keywords, such as: _news_.
 The chatbot will respond to the __latest news__.
 If we want to view relevant real-time news in detail, we can click the corresponding news window, and the chatbot will input the detailed information of the epidemic.